ES-GNN: Generalizing Graph Neural Networks Beyond Homophily with Edge Splitting: Experiments

 \subsubsection{Data Splitting}

-For heterophilic graphs, following~\cite{Pei2020GeomGCNGG,zhu2020beyond,chien2021adaptive}, we divides each dataset into 60\%/20\%/20\% corresponding to training/validation/testing.
+For heterophilic graphs and our synthetic graphs, we divides each dataset into 60\%/20\%/20\% corresponding to training/validation/testing to follow~\cite{Pei2020GeomGCNGG,zhu2020beyond,chien2021adaptive}.
 For homophilic graphs, we adopt the popular sparse splitting~\cite{kipf2017semi,velickovic2018graph,wu2019simplifying}, i.e., 20 nodes per class, 500 nodes, and 1,000 nodes to train, validate, and test models.
 For each dataset, 10 random splits are created for evaluation.